The Adventures of William Tell: Lyrics

 For Te-e-e-ell, and Switzerland.

 Verses 1, 2, 4 with the opening titles, 6, 7, 8, 9 with the closing credits.

 Episodes

 Airdate is for ATV Midlands.
 ITV regions varied date and order.

-Home media
+Home video

-The entire series is available on a 5-disc region 2 DVD set from Network Distributing Ltd Home Entertainment/Granada Ventures in 2007.
-The complete series is also available on a 3-disc region 1 DVD set.
+The entire series is available on a five-disc region 2 DVD set from Network Distributing Ltd Home Entertainment/Granada Ventures in 2007, as well as a three-disc region 1 DVD set.